-Let’s start off with this Salesforce tutorial with a brief introduction which will help you learn Salesforce in a better way.
-As customers have become the pivot around which the growth of a company revolves, it has become extremely important for companies to deploy apt CRM software solutions.
-However, customer requirements being diverse, most companies do not find a suitable CRM solution that best fits their needs.
+However, customer requirements are diverse, and most companies do not find a suitable CRM solution that best fits their needs.
 In this situation, Salesforce has emerged as a market leader.
-With flexibility and reliability as its primary features, Salesforce is most likely to continue dominating the market place in the years ahead.
+With flexibility and reliability as its primary features, Salesforce is most likely to continue dominating the marketplace in the coming years.

-If you’re a developer, you know the pain of following so many code components in order to create an application.
-Well, Salesforce comes to your rescue here!
-In this Salesforce Developer tutorial, you’ll learn Salesforce so as to make your understanding perfect!
-With Salesforce, you can create applications in just a few days or a few weeks and make them visible to as many clients as you want with the customizations provided.
+If you are a developer, you know the pain of following numerous code components in order to create an application.
+Well, Salesforce comes to your rescue here.
+In this Salesforce Developer tutorial, you will learn about Salesforce so as to understand it perfectly.
+With Salesforce, you can create applications in just a few days or weeks and make them visible to as many clients as you want with the provided customizations.
 Isn’t it amazing?
-By the end of this Salesforce Developer tutorial, you’ll start to love everything about Salesforce.
+By the end of this Salesforce Developer tutorial, you will start to love everything about Salesforce.

 Here are the topics that will be discussed in this tutorial: